Basal Nuclei/ Basal Ganglia:

 There is a lack of slowness of movements such as Parkinson’s disease.

-Occur due to Dopamine deficiency in corpus striatum result from the destruction of substantia nigra or lesion in nigrostriate fibers.
+Occur due to Dopamine deficiency in the corpus striatum resulting from the destruction of substantia nigra or lesion in nigrostriatal fibers.

 - Hypertonicity or muscular rigidity

 Voluntary movements may be impossible.